kubernetes/kops/docs/getting_started/openstack.md

 # Using existing OpenStack network

-You can have kops reuse existing network components instead of provisioning one per cluster.
-As OpenStack support is still beta, we recommend you take extra care when deleting clusters and ensure that kops do not try to remove any resources not belonging to the cluster.
+You can have kOps reuse existing network components instead of provisioning one per cluster.
+As OpenStack support is still beta, we recommend you take extra care when deleting clusters and ensure that kOps do not try to remove any resources not belonging to the cluster.

-## Let kops provision new subnets within an existing network
+## Let kOps provision new subnets within an existing network

 Use an existing network by using `--network <network id>`.